When

 Who should I contact regarding special accommodations?

-Please share any dietary restrictions or accommodation needs with Taylor Damberg at taylord@netusa.org, and we will do our best to plan accordingly.
+Please share any dietary restrictions or need for special accommodations with Taylor Damberg at taylord@netusa.org or 651.450.6833 ext.
+832, and we will do our best to plan accordingly.

-Our retreat will conclude on Saturday at 1:00 PM.
+Guests are invited to check in between 2:00–3:30 PM on Thursday to allow for a relaxed arrival before Mass later that afternoon.
+Our retreat will conclude on Saturday at 12:00 PM.
 Guests are welcome to extend their stay and explore the Twin Cities at their leisure.
-A list of local places and activities is available here.

 What lodging nights are covered, and what is my responsibility if I extend my stay?